allemandi/profile-similarity-cli/README.md

-# Profile Similarity CLI
+# 📦 profile-similarity-cli

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A command-line interface (CLI) tool for finding similar profiles and potential mentors from a CSV dataset.
+Node.js CLI tool for finding similar profiles and potential mentors from a CSV dataset.
 This tool uses cosine similarity to compare profiles based on their skills and experience.

 ## 🚀 Features